 What is a purpose built swim school facility?

 Most of the swimming pools in this region are inside a multi-use or recreational building.
 These facilities were not built with the sole intent of providing an accommodating environment for swim lessons.
 A purpose built swim school facility has a singular goal for all of its construction, to provide a safe, quiet, clean, and warm, environment for babies to adults to learn.
-Whether that learning is about getting acclimated to the water or refining stroke technique, a purpose built facility through the specially built ledges, various depths, acoustic paneled walls, or 91 degree water, allows for all customers to have enjoyed a distraction free experience.
+Whether that learning is focused on getting acclimated to the water or refining stroke technique, a purpose-built facility through the specially built ledges, various depths, acoustic paneled walls, or 91-degree water, allows for all customers to have enjoyed a distraction-free experience.

 Having grown up swimming in Northern Virginia, Tom knows all too well the many negative external factors that come into play with swimming pools.
 Whether it is the loud, cavernous feel of a recreational facility, or the unpredictably cold temperature and raucous environment of a summer league pool, learning to swim has historically been more about trying to deal with the elements out of the water, rather than learning how to move in the water.
 The Tom Dolan Swim School has a state of the art pool that is built to minimize or, in some cases, completely eliminate, those external factors so that everyone can focus on teaching babies, children and adults how to be safe and ultimately, swim technically correct.